jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Conclusion

-Hashing the user's password with a correctly configured **Argon2** algorithm and a long, random, unique **salt** and a long, random **pepper** provides very strong password protection, even in the case of a complete database breach.

-If the **pepper is discovered and the database is breached** Argon2 stills offers protection for users who created strong passwords.
-Weak passwords will vulnerable to discovery by dictionary or brute force attacks.
+Hashing a user's **strong password** with a correctly configured **slow hashing algorithm**, such as Argon2, and a long, random, unique **salt** and a long, random **pepper** provides very strong password protection, even in the worst case of a complete database breach and pepper discovery.
+Weak passwords, however, will be vulnerable to discovery by dictionary or brute force attacks in this worst case scenario:

 <table style="border:1px solid black !important">
 <thead>